 This is unfortunate, but is the inevitable result of labor costing more than product–exactly the opposite of the conditions that prevailed in the late 19th and early 20th centuries.
 Not that I long for the way things were in the “old days.”
 Apprentices were routinely abused and mistreated, all in return for minimalist room and board and the hopes of learning a trade.
 One can hardly blame restaurant owners for replacing temperamental, high-priced sauciers with cheap, idiot-proof powders and pastes that need only be reconstituted with a little water.
 This is a decision driven by simple economics rather than preference.

 There are still a few of us who stubbornly cling to methodologies that were practically beaten into us long ago, even if they have no value in the modern market.

-Note: Even though this sauce can be made without killing any animals, if meat trimmings are available they greatly improve the flavor and body of this sauce–they are part of the classic recipes.
+Note: Even though this sauce can be made without killing any animals, some meat trimmings greatly improve the flavor and body of this sauce–they are part of the classic recipes.
 Simply brown them thoroughly as the first step before adding the vegetables to the pan.
-For this amount approximately 1 lb/450 grams of lean trimmings is adequate.
+For this amount approximately 1 lb./450 grams of lean trimmings is sufficient.